From predicting to learning dissipation from pair correlations of active liquids: Results

+In both cases, the analytical predictions for $\dot{w}$ and $\tilde I$ deviate moderately from the simulation data.
+As discussed in~\cite{Tociu2022}, given the errors in the predicted structure $h$ at short wavelengths (reflecting changes in the structure of the system on large length scales as activity is increased), these deviations are not very surprising.
+Crucially, despite the deviations in absolute values, both of our predictions are able to accurately reproduce the measured value of the ratio between $\dot{w}$ and $\tilde{I}$ for each value of $A$.
+Additionally, we note that for both $A=0.5T$ and $A=2T$, $\dot{w}>\tilde{I}$ holds, as was qualitatively suggested by~\eqref{eq:dotW_smalltau_smallU} for weakly interacting particles in the limit of small $\tau$ (although here the system is not close to this limit).
+Overall, these results illustrate that our mean-field theory, designed to capture nonequilibrium liquid properties, accurately predicts the dissipation-structure relation inherent to active liquids, and that the use of $-Tc_{\rm eq}({\bf k})$ allows it to be extended to strongly interacting particles.

-The linear connection between $\dot{w}$ and $\tilde I$ eventually fails at larger values of $T_{\rm A}$ for harmonic potential, see Fig.~1 in SI.
-This simply stems from the fact that such a potential allows for a complete overlap of particles at sufficiently strong driving.
-Considering liquids with a steeper repulsion among particles, such as for either Yukawa or WCA potentials, this linear connection is still present within a broader regime of $T_\A$, see Fig.~2 in SI.
-In particular, we show in Fig.~\ref{Fig:wvsI}(b) that the relation between dissipation and structure persists even close to the phase transition at high P\'eclet number, thus highlighting again the robustness of such a relationship.
+The linear connection between $\dot{w}$ and $\tilde I$ eventually fails at larger values of $T_{\rm A}$ for the harmonic potential (Fig.~\ref{Fig:A1}).
+We anticipate that this stems from the fact that such a potential allows for a complete overlap of particles at sufficiently strong driving.
+For liquids with a hard core repulsive interparticle potential, such as either the Yukawa potential (Fig.~\ref{Fig:wvsI_strong}(b)) or the WCA potential from~\cite{Suri2019}, this linear connection holds within an even broader range of $T_{\rm A}$.
+In particular, we show in Fig.~\ref{Fig:wvsI_strong}(a) that the relation between dissipation and structure for WCA particles persists even close to the beginning of MIPS at a high P\'eclet number, highlighting the robustness of this relationship.
+(In systems at densities too low to support phase separation, the relation holds across all values of $T_{\rm A}$ that we simulated.)

+A natural line of inquiry is to determine whether dissipation can be predicted from pair correlations without polarization or orientation information only for AOUPs and closely related minimal isotropic active matter models or if these results are robust and can be extended to other active systems.
+We have also performed simulations of actively driven rotors, similar to those in~\cite{vanZuiden2016}, which are anisotropic and have a qualitatively different driving force than AOUPs.
+Our results suggest that pair correlations provide enough information to predict dissipation for rotors, although unsurprisingly, the usefulness of an observable exactly analogous to $\tilde{I}$ is more limited, especially for short rotors.
+We leave a more thorough discussion of dissipation and structure in active rotors to future work.